 “Artimus, listen to me.
 It’s now or never.”
 She needed out of town right now.
-RIGHT NOW.
+Right now.
 Artimus, obsessed as he was with her, wasn’t sure if he could do it.
 Yet, he manages to get his contacts to agree.
 It should go smoothly—hopefully.

+Artimus heads over to Sabel’s apartment and get her things together.
 “I turned back to the road, and suddenly, like an apparition, Roegner appeared in the headlights, gun in hand.”
 Trying to escape, Artmius and Sabel are both caught.
 Detective Roegner means business.
 But, what he doesn’t realize, is that Artimus means business, too.
 In fact, Artimus will do what he never fathomed he could do—all for a stranger.